 It was back in 2012 when Ben Graham and Garrett Walker partnered to form Crown Design Group, an audio-video-lighting (AVL) integration company dedicated to helping churches with their AVL needs.

-Church.Design caught up with Graham and Walker, virtually, to glean some wisdom from the former-church-techs-turned-integrators.
+Church.Design caught up with Graham and Walker to glean some wisdom from the former church techs turned integrators.

 Church Design: How did you first get involved with AVL production?